 A good cause breeds commitment

-Though exciting, getting a dog was a challenge I thought I would would likely pass up.
+Though exciting, owning a dog was a challenge I thought I would would likely skip.
 Not an object of desire, a dog was a beautiful potential that Olivia and I continued to respond to until it crystalized as the right thing for us.

 This gap in motivation yawned broadly our first night at home with the puppy.
-After the little fur ball pranced around the house for the evening, it was time for us to take responsibility for her.
+After the little fur ball pranced around for the evening, it was time for us to take responsibility for her.
 We enclosed her in a crate, and tried to figure out how locking up a wailing puppy all night was taking care (though we trusted for good reason).
-As I lay awake listening to Charlotte’s wailing, and jumped out of bed every half hour to take her to pee, outside if possible.
-I looked closely at this choice to raise a puppy.
-The backdrop to my thoughts was the shriek of a panicked animal — but I thought — why stay up all night merely tolerating this sleepless strain.
-Why not use thd discomfort to see, in its contrast, the beautiful clarity of our decision.
+As I lay awake listening to Charlotte’s squeals, and jumped out of bed every half hour to take her to pee (preferably) outside, I looked closely at this choice to raise a puppy.
+The backdrop to my thoughts was the shriek of a panicked animal — but I said to myself — why stay up all night merely tolerating this sleepless strain?
+Why not use the discomfort to see, in its contrast, the beautiful clarity of our decision?
 I remembered how this clarity sparked our purchase of Charlotte.
-It was undeniable when we held that glorious, wise little baby, and it was still bright and clear in the scary moments.
+It was undeniable when we first held her, and it was still bright and clear in the scary moments.
 That clarity is the gold in any decision, regardless of outcome, and would be the basis for all of my training and connection with this creature.